 Surprisingly, you can use Hotspot Shield to access Netflix US, Netflix UK, and Netflix JP.
 This is great news for TV show fans.
 We experienced pretty good speeds with the Premium VPN.
 It’s possible to stream HD and even 4K (depending on the parameters of your connection/device).

 This VPN is also not bad for online gaming, general geo-unblocking, public wifi protection, and more.
 You can also try it out for 7 days for free.

 Hotspot Shield VPN platform differences

-Generally speaking, there are usually some minor differences between the VPN clients.
-The main functions, like selecting locations and connecting to a server, are usually more or less the same across the board.
-However, the settings and features can be totally different.
-So, let’s see what Hotspot Shield has to offer on the settings front for each main platform.
+Generally speaking, there are usually some minor differences between VPN clients.
+The main functions, such as selecting locations and connecting to a server, are often more or less the same across the board.
+However, settings and features can be totally different.
+So, let’s see what Hotspot Shield has to offer on the settings front for each major platform.